nawabahmadreshi/documentation/pages/third-party-integrations/referral-saasquatch.md

 {% endhighlight %}
 {% endif %}

-## Tracking Mobile Referrals
+## Tracking mobile referrals

-To capture **mobile installs** from a SaaSquatch referral program, you'll need to use the Branch SDK to detect the referral code after alink has been clicked and register the `sq_referralCode` metadata field to the `referralCode` field of the SaaSquatch webview.
-Alternatively, for the [SaaSquatch Stripe integration](docs.referralsaasquatch.com/stripe/) this referral code can be passed directly to the Stripe SDK as the `coupon.code`.
+To capture **mobile installs** from a SaaSquatch referral program, you'll need to use the Branch SDK to detect the referral code after a link has been clicked and register the `sq_referralCode` metadata field to the `referralCode` field of the SaaSquatch webview.
+Alternatively, for the [SaaSquatch Stripe integration](docs.referralsaasquatch.com/stripe/), this referral code can be passed directly to the Stripe SDK as the `coupon.code`.

+{% protip %}
 This is the same strategy used for other SaaSquatch payment systems integrations like Recurly, Braintree and Zuora.
+{% endprotip %}

 {% if page.ios %}
 {% highlight objc %}